mflova/mflova-vim-config/README.md

 If vim is already installed, you only need to copy the content of the vimrc and change the mapping of the av.vim plugin to better use the editor.

 ## How to update this repository
-After modifying the local files from your VIM, you can execute the `./update_vim_repo` to update the files from this repo.
+After modifying the local files in your .vim folder, you can execute the `./update_vim_repo` to update the files from this repo.
 Then, you can git commit the changes.
 Only following files will be updated:
 - .vimrc
 - README.md
 - todo.txt